jeff-hykin/better-cpp-syntax/README.md

 # What does this do?
-This will get you the bleeding-edge syntax highlighting for C++.
-This used to be a fix, but then VS Code starting using it as the official source for C++ highlighting.
+This will get you the bleeding-edge syntax highlighting for C, C++, Objective-C, and Objective-C++.
+Which means your theme will be able to color your code better.
+This used to be a fix, but then VS Code starting using it as the official source for C and C++ highlighting.

 ## How do I use it?
-Just install the VS Code extension and the changes will automatically be applied to all C++/C files.
+Just install the VS Code extension and the changes will automatically be applied to all relevent files.
 <br>Link: https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-cpp-syntax

 ### Before Better C++